WallarooLabs/wally/testing/correctness/playbooks/boundary-reconnect.md

 In addition to `Spike`, we also need a boundary in our application.
 Luckily, `sequence-window` already has a boundary when run with two workers, so that's taken care of.

-The gist of the test is simple: We run `sequence-window` with `Spike` on the `initializer` worker (the sending side of the boundary), and observe that once the connection is dropped, a reconnect behaviour follows, is successful, and the data resumes to both processes of the application.
+The gist of the test is simple: We run `sequence-window` with `Spike` on the `initializer` worker, and observe that once the connection is dropped, a reconnect behaviour follows, is successful, and the data resumes to both processes of the application.

 ### Setting Up for the Test: